 Being a foster parent or kinship provider is not easy and can be challenging to your family’s budget.
-Experience Washington is a project of Fostering Together.
-Our goals it to reach out to each community, to find business and organizations who are willing to partner with us to provide low cost or free opportunities to the children in your care.
+Each foster child deserves an opportunity to Experience Washington.
+Below are businesses and organizations who are willing to provide low cost or free opportunities to the children in your care.

 The Monroe Reptile Zoo offers an up close and personal exposure to exotic, dangerous, lovable and unique reptiles from around the world — including tortoise petting all days.
 Foster families will receive $1 off per person admission when foster license card and photo ID are presented at the ticket counter for Monday-Saturday.
 This includes a “close encounters” with various reptiles.
 Sunday visits excluded from the discount, but prices,are already much lower.